 In response to national legislation Birmingham (UK) set out the range of planned actions that were most likely to have an impact on levels of child poverty across the city, and that were already contained within City Council plans and within the plans set out by partner agencies.
 These included actions with immediate impact on child poverty; actions that will impact on child poverty in the near future; and actions that will impact on child poverty in the longer term.

 Across the four-year period 2007-2011Birmingham reduced its level of child poverty at four times the national rate.
 Not only has Birmingham has been making better than national average progress in reducing the level of child poverty (closing the gap to national figures), most progress was being made in the wards with highest levels of child poverty (closing the gaps between high-poverty wards and the city average).

 Child poverty remains a significant issue for Birmingham, not least because of the size of the child population.
 Of the major cities, Birmingham had the fifth largest proportion of children living in poverty but, because of its population size, Birmingham continues to have by far the largest volume of child poverty to deal with of any local authority in England.

-This article is a composite write-up based on a number of presentations and interviews undertaken in September 2014 in Whitehorse, Yukon Territory, Canada.??It??intended as a broad-ranging, general interest exploration of a set of ideas, puzzles and practicalities, covering: ???
+This article is a composite write-up based on a number of presentations and interviews undertaken in September 2014 in Whitehorse, Yukon Territory, Canada.
+It is intended as a broad-ranging, general interest exploration of a set of ideas, puzzles and practicalities, covering: